 The U.S. Immigration and Nationality Act (INA) provides several categories of nonimmigrant visas for those who want to visit the United States temporarily.
-Visitor visas are nonimmigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).
+Visitor visas are nonimmigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure, or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).
 You can find out more about different types of visas from the travel.state.gov website.

 Here are some examples of activities permitted with a visitor visa:

-- visit with friends or relatives
+- Visit with friends or relatives.

-- participation in social events hosted by fraternal, social, or service organizations
+- Participation in social events hosted by fraternal, social, or service organizations.

-- participation by amateurs in musical, sports, or similar events or contests, if not being paid for participating
+- Participation by amateurs in musical, sports, or similar events or contests, if not being paid for participating.

-- enrollment in a short recreational course of study, not for credit toward a degree (for example, a two-day cooking class while on vacation)
+- Enrollment in a short recreational course of study, not for credit toward a degree (for example, a two-day cooking class while on vacation).